FakeSloth/buma/docs/setup.md

 We abstract our routes into a `config/routes.js` file and handle all routing interactions (request and responses) in the `app/controllers` folder.
-This is because once our application gets huge, it is much easier to keep track and manage of all our routes this way.
+This is because once our application gets huge, it is much easier to keep track and manage all our routes this way.

 [mongodb]: https://scotch.io/tutorials/an-introduction-to-mongodb
 [jade]: http://jade-lang.com